danschultz/as3-collections/README.markdown

 ## Design Goals
 A major goal when implementing these collections was giving clients better control on object equality and hashing.
-As opposed to object identity (`===`).
-When inserting elements into these collections, object's are checked for the existance of an `equals()` method.
-If this method exists, it is used for comparing two object's equality.
+In addition to an objects' identity (`===`), elements are checked for the existance of an `equals()` method.
+If this method exists, it is used for comparing the equality between two elements.

 **Example**
 Take the case where you have a `Person` object.
 How are they equal?